 For a dip into the history and culture of British Columbia, visit the Royal BC Museum close to the floating harbour on Belleville Street, which is open weekdays and on Saturday afternoons.
 I loved the Totem Hall with the dimmed lights to preserve the colours of the wooden carved totem poles and objects from daily life created by the First Nation peoples of British Columbia.

-Current exhibitions explore Family bonds and belongings (until 31 October 17), the melting pot of cultures that is Canada today and the traditions that are passed down through families.
-I also enjoyed the exhibition celebrating the life of Terry Fox, Running to the heart of Canada (until 1 Oct 2017) – an extraordinary young man who fought and ultimitely lost his battle against cancer, but set off to ran across Canada in a “Marathon of Hope” to raise money for Cancer Research.
+One current exhibition explores Family bonds and belongings, the melting pot of cultures that is Canada today and the traditions that are passed down through families.
+I also enjoyed the exhibition celebrating the life of Terry Fox, Running to the heart of Canada – an extraordinary young man who fought and ultimately lost his battle against cancer, but set off to ran across Canada in a “Marathon of Hope” to raise money for Cancer Research.